amyspark/mangrove-doc-wiki/String-semantics.md

 ## Indexing

-Indexing into a string shall yeild a single CodePoint and is equivilant to iterating over the string for the same number of loops.
-Negative indexes, or indexes past the end of the string shall result in an invalid CodePoint being returned from the operation.
+Indexing into a string shall yeild a single `CodePoint` and is equivalent to iterating over the string for the same number of loops.
+Negative indexes, or indexes past the end of the string shall result in an invalid `CodePoint` being returned from the operation.

 ## Slicing